iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - create an incident record either manually by a user or automatically when predefined error, failure, cost, or safety conditions are triggered
 - identify the exact deployment record, release candidate, and environment linked to the incident
-- show the exact recent changes linked to that release candidate and the affected deployment record, including prompt changes, model-configuration changes, API request or response structure changes, policy changes, and the exact environment-specific configuration that was applied when that release candidate was put into production, as captured or linked by that deployment record
+- show the exact recent changes linked to that release candidate and the affected deployment record, including prompt changes, model-configuration changes, execution-flow-definition changes, any relevant agent-workflow-definition changes, API request or response structure changes, policy changes, and the exact environment-specific configuration that was applied when that release candidate was put into production, as captured or linked by that deployment record
 - attach step-by-step execution traces, internal service error logs, API error logs, requests that returned errors or invalid data, screenshots of the production error, failing output, monitoring view, or other visible evidence linked to the incident, exported evidence files, and other supporting records needed to understand the incident
-- propose concrete rollback or containment actions, such as reverting to the previous deployed release candidate, disabling a failing tool or API call, or sending low-confidence or failed cases to a human reviewer
+- propose concrete rollback or containment actions, such as reverting to the previous healthy production deployment record, which may correspond to an earlier release candidate or to an earlier production deployment record of the same release candidate, disabling a failing tool or API call, or sending low-confidence or failed cases to a human reviewer
 - record who decided whether to roll back the deployed release candidate, keep it running with containment measures, or suspend new traffic to it, who reviewed that decision, and who gave final approval
 - generate a structured incident summary describing what failed, which deployment record and release candidate were affected, what actions were taken, and what follow-up work remains